unb-libraries/docker-base/README.md

 A lightweight extensible base docker image, suitable for development or production deployments.

 ## Usage
-This image offers relatively no useful functionality on its own, but serves well as the base of other images.
+This image offers relatively no useful functionality on its own, but serves as the base of other images.
 For an example how we extend this image, please see [unb-libraries/docker-nginx](https://github.com/unb-libraries/docker-nginx).

 ## Branches/Tags
 The only currently maintained tag is **ghcr.io/unb-libraries/base:2.x**.